 Jing’an Temple, August 2009.
 The temple’s location definitely stands out.
 Surrounded by cloud-piercing skyscrapers and fancy shopping malls, it seems to exist in defiance of China’s relentless drive forward into all things modern.
 So be prepared for those tinkling wind chimes, burning incense and praying Buddhists to be offset by a soundtrack of blaring car horns and crunching construction.

 Jing’an Temple, August 2009.
 Chiefly assembled from Burmese teak, Jing’an Temple is a pretty structure featuring three main halls.
-This eight-meter statue of Buddha dominates Mahavira Hall with its 46 pillars and 5 tonne Guanyin statue in the Guanyin Hall, carved from a 1000-year-old camphor tree.
+This eight-meter statue of Buddha dominates Mahavira Hall with its 46 pillars, while the 5 tonne Guanyin statue is the main feature of Guanyin Hall, carved from a 1000-year-old camphor tree.

 Jing’an Temple, August 2009.
 It was a mercifully quiet day when I visited, so we were able to enjoy the complex at our leisure.
 But it would also be cool to come here during one of the many festival days, such as the annual temple fair held on the eighth day of lunar April.